-Members of the Board ordinarily shall not give instructions to, or interfere with the activities of Company management and employees.
+Members of the Board ordinarily shall not give instructions to or interfere with the activities of the Company's management and employees.
 By exception to this principle, members of the Audit Committee and the Finance Committee shall at all times have full and free access to the CFO, the VP Control & Tax and VP Risk Management and any other officers or employees to whom they may require access in order to carry out their responsibilities.
+In addition, contacts between members of the Board and members of the ExCom occasionally take place when necessary.
+The Chairperson is aware of such contacts which take place in full transparency.